Canadian Forts

 (1939 - 1944), North Vancouver, Vancouver

 An AMTB battery of two 12-pounder quick-firing guns was temporarily located at the Capilano River Spit.
 It was moved to a three-story concrete "gantry" located under the piers of the Lions Gate Bridge.
 No remains.
-Three searchlights were emplaced here.
+Three searchlights were also emplaced here.
 One AA gun was emplaced nearby at Ambleside in 1942.

 ¤¤¤ Siwash Rock Battery